Track mileage automatically

 • Applying the same standards consistently across teams

-Not all business driving is treated the same from a tax and compliance perspective.
-HMRC expectations vary depending on who owns the vehicle and how it’s provided to the employee.
+Not all business driving is treated the same.
+HMRC's expectations vary depending on who owns the vehicle and how it's provided to the employee.
+Clear mileage records help demonstrate that you're applying the right treatment in each case.

-Employee-owned vehicles (grey fleet)
+1. Employee-owned vehicles (grey fleet)

-To avoid having your mileage payments reclassified as taxable, your employees must be able to show:
+Mileage reimbursement is only tax-free if supported by accurate, consistent documentation.
+To avoid having payments reclassified as taxable, your employees must be able to show:

 • Clear separation of business mileage vs. commuting or private journeys